Say Yes to What you can Say Yes to

 If you approach parenting with fear and believe it’s up to you to protect your kids from every negative influence in the world, you’re going to be freaking out all the time.
 You’re going to saturate your home with anxiety- and that’s what your kids will remember growing up.
 And, you’re doomed to failure.
 Sooner or later, evil, pain and suffering will creep in.
 Shielding your kids from these incessantly will not create healthy resiliency.
 It’ll raise fearful, unconfident, dependent adults.

-Take out a piece of paper and sit down with your spouse.
+Take out a piece of paper and sit down with your spouse if you’re married.
 Write down what you want for your kids, the most important things in terms of physical, mental, emotional and spiritual well-being.
 Write what character traits you want to instill, work ethic, how to treat other people, integrity.
 These are the big rocks.
 Now imagine putting all these rocks in a glass jar- carefully.

 Everything else you put in is a stone, a pebble or sand.
 They don’t matter as much as the big rocks.
 If you have the big rocks in there, that’s what matters most.